theory/justatheory/content/post/past/culture/good-at-doing-things.md

 > If education is always to be conceived along the same antiquated lines of a
 > mere transmission of knowledge, there is little to be hoped from it in the
-> bettering of man’s future.
+> bettering of man's future.
 >
 > —Maria Montessori